 Submit entries via email, Facebook or Twitter with the hashtag #BodminBeast2020

 Don't forget to put your beasts on display over the Festival Weekend!

 Residents young and old are being asked to create their own mythical Bodmin Beast.
 The town has numerous historic associations with creatures from myth and legend ranging from dragons to piskies and of course the iconic beast of Bodmin.
 Hannah Irwin, Festival Chair, said, “There is no limit on how creative you can be.
 With a prizewinner in each category, including one for children, one for grownups and one for any businesses who want to take part, we want to see an amazing beast from your imagination.
 It could be made from clay, knitted, drawn or junk modeled - we know some people are going to have spare toilet rolls lying around at home!
 We can’t wait to see what everyone comes up with.
-We’re asking people to share their pictures with us on social media using the hashtag #BodminBeast2020, or you can send pictures by email to email@example.com by the 30th June deadline, and we’ll share our favourites and announce the winners on Saturday 4th July.
+We’re asking people to share their pictures with us on social media using the hashtag #BodminBeast2020, or you can send pictures by email to firstname.lastname@example.org by the deadline, and we’ll share our favourites!
+We'll be announcing the winners after the festival.
 We also want everyone to put their creation proudly on display for the festival weekend, Friday 3rd to Sunday 5th July.
 Whether this is a mini-beast in your window or a sculptural scarecrow in your garden, hopefully they’ll bring a smile to peoples faces.”

 Riding Rebel Award

-Nominate your Riding Rebel favourite by email or via social media by the deadline: 26th June.
+Nominate your Riding Rebel favourite by email or via social media by the extended deadline: 2nd July.
 Winner announced 4th July.